joelwetzel/MQTT-Locomotive/Documentation/RetrofitALocomotive/README.md

 ## Power the motors

 Install the motor driver and wire the truck motors to it.
-Make sure to have lots of slack in these wires, because the trucks will turn.
+Make sure to have lots of slack in these wires, because the trucks will turn and you don't want it to bind.

 ![Power the motors](Images/wireMotorPower.jpeg)